Frequently Asked Questions

 Some less common license types that require RBS certification are:

-• Club members or alcohol servers for a Type 50, 51, or 52 license.
-Anyone who pours, serves, or delivers drinks, including volunteers, must be RBS certified
+- Club members for a Type 50, 51, 52, or 57 license.
+Anyone who pours, serves, or delivers drinks, including volunteers, must be RBS certified.

 Yes.
 If you serve alcohol for on-site consumption, you must be RBS trained and certified.